eugenividal/valencia-us-bicicleta/README.md

 becoming a benchmark in cycling in the Mediterranean area.
-This rapid change is mainly due to a set of courageous social and environmental transformation policies (e.g. investment in cycling infrastructure, bikesharing system, traffic calming measures, pedestrianisation of several areas, etc.) carried out by the municipal government that came to power in 2015.
+This rapid change is mainly due to a set of courageous social and environmental transformation policies (e.g. investment in cycling infrastructure, bikesharing system, traffic calming measures, etc.) carried out by the municipal government that came to power in 2015.
 For this and other environmental achievements it has just been nominated European Green Capital 2024.

+For some context see:

 <https://energy-cities.eu/best-practice/a-new-cycling-ring-to-transform-mobility-in-valencia/>

 <https://environment.ec.europa.eu/news/valencia-elsinore-and-velenje-win-2024-european-green-city-awards-2022-10-28_en>

-Main measurements:
+Main policy implementations:

 - Cycling Ring